keboola/developers-docs/extend/generic-extractor/api/index.md

 See [example [EX038]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/038-default-headers).

 ### Default Parameters
-Assume that you have an API which requires that all requests contain a filter for the account to which they belong.
+Assume that you have an API requiring all requests to contain a filter for the account to which they belong.
 This is done by passing the `account=XXX` parameter.
 The following configuration sends the parameter with every API request: